|

 1975-78 Minister of Culture, Education and 1978-80 Minister of

 Education, Social Affairs and Culture.
-A well-known poet

-and author.
-As President of the Assembly she was deputy head of state.
+As President of the National Assembly

 |

-1980-89 Speaker of the House of Representatives Marie Davis-Pierre,
+Speaker of the House of Representatives Marie Davis-Pierre,

 Dominica |